 The websites also check the house sitter’s police certificate and proof of identity, and offer online courses for the sitters.
 Madpaws even guarantees a replacement sitter if yours can no longer take the job, and unfortunately sitters do sometimes drop out – I’ve seen many urgent last-minute adverts on some of the “free” sites.

-Absolutely!
-I have met a couple of owners whose previous house sitters left their home in a bad state or even trashed it and had parties.
+Yes, many house owners have bad experiences with house sitters, unfortunately!
+I have met a few owners whose previous house sitters left their home in a bad state or even trashed it and had parties.

-But neither of them had checked references and one even accepted the random friend of a man they found through Facebook, and this was a proper mansion with a lot of expensive artwork!
+But neither of them had checked references and one even accepted the random friend of a man they found through Facebook, and this was a luxury mansion with a lot of expensive artwork!

-As a house sitter myself, I’ve had many bad experiences.
-I’ve arrived to dirty houses with unwashed sheets, mouldy food in the fridge and dirty underwear gusset upwards on the bathroom floor!
+House sitters definitely have bad experiences sometimes!
+As a house sitter myself, I’ve arrived to dirty houses with unwashed sheets, mouldy food in the fridge and dirty underwear gusset upwards on the bathroom floor!

 I’ve had to clean up too many toilet accidents from the floor to count!
 This includes dogs with stomach bugs, adverse reactions to new medication and not being toilet trained.
 I once had a sit with three dogs that got kennel cough, which meant coughing up white liquid all day and night.

 Overall, my experience of house sitting has been pretty positive, and it’s a fantastic way to travel or get to know a new city at a low cost.
-For house owners, it’s a brilliant way to keep your pets happy while you’re away.
+For house owners, it’s a brilliant way to keep your pets happy and looked after while you’re away.